gvwilson/thirdbit/src/fiction/madica/index.md

 "But what about me?"
 Madica protested.
 "And Laurellen and Ike and, and, I'm sorry, I still don't know your name," she said to the cat in her lap.
 It didn't answer.
 She scratched behind its ears.
-"Hey---are you all right?
+"Hey—are you all right?
 Cat?
 Hey, wake up!"

 But it wouldn't.
 She put her hand on its ribs as delicately as it